ucan-wg/spec/README.md

 }
 ```

-## 2.5 Capability Scope
+## 2.5 Capability Authority

-The set of capabilities delegated by a UCAN is called its "capability scope," often shortened to "scope."
+The set of capabilities delegated by a UCAN is called its "capability authority," often shortened to "authority."
 This functions as a declarative description of delegated abilities.

-Merging capability scopes MUST follow set semantics, where the result includes all capabilities from the input scopes.
+Merging capability authoritys MUST follow set semantics, where the result includes all capabilities from the input authoritys.
 Since broader capabilities automatically include narrower ones, this process is always additive.
-Capability scopes can be combined in any order, with the result always being at least as broad as each of the original scopes.
+Capability authoritys can be combined in any order, with the result always being at least as broad as each of the original authoritys.

 ``` plaintext
                  ┌───────────────────┐  ─┐